-- (b) Two bedroom 850 square feet - (c) Three bedroom 900 square feet plus 100 square feet each additional for bedrooms in excess of three - 3.
-Each dwelling shall be equipped with adequate sewage disposal facilities to comply with the Kent County Sanitary Code in effect at the time of the erection of said dwelling. - 4.
+(a) One bedroom 780 square feet (b) Two bedroom 850 square feet

+(c) Three bedroom 900 square feet plus 100 square feet each additional for bedrooms in excess of three

+- 3. Each dwelling shall be equipped with adequate sewage disposal facilities to comply with the Kent County Sanitary Code in effect at the time of the erection of said dwelling. - 4.
 Each dwelling shall contain at least three (3) rooms, in addition to the bathroom or toilet room."